 1. The HESP Honors program is a three semester sequence, typically spanning from the Fall of Junior year until the Fall of Senior year.

-2. Interested students must apply to be considered for the HESP Honors Program by the deadline posted for each year (typically June 1 preceding the Fall of Junior year).
+2. Interested students must apply to be considered for the HESP Honors Program by the deadline posted.

 3. Students must complete 9 credits of HONR seminars or HESP graduate courses in a subject that supports the proposed course of study or some combination of the two.
 One of the required HONR seminars towards these 9 credits is HESP499H (3 credits).

-Please meet with the Undergraduate Advisor or Director of Honors program for more information on the HESP Honors program.
+Please meet with the Director of the HESP Honors program for more information on the HESP Honors program.